Whapps/best-practices/code-review/README.md

   * The author can use the TODO flag in the code

 * The person whos code is being reviewed is either not to be in the room or there to quietly take notes or answer questions.
-Argument is not accptible but discussion is.
+Argument is not acceptable but discussion is.

 * If too many bugs or major issues were identified by a reviewer, a second